 Last updated: August 2023

 Multiple sclerosis (MS) is a chronic, progressive condition that affects the central nervous system.
 As MS causes damage to the nerves, it can cause a disruption in how a person moves, thinks, and feels.
-One of the symptoms MS can cause is difficulty swallowing, which is referred to medically as “dysphagia.”
+One of the symptoms MS can cause is difficulty swallowing, which is referred to medically as dysphagia.

 The normal swallowing process

-Symptoms of trouble swallowing
+Symptoms of swallowing problems

 If an obstruction of food causes choking, immediate attention is required.
 Fast action can save the life of a person who is choking.
-Abdominal thrusts, also called the Heimlich Maneuver, can be done by another person or by yourself to force air up the windpipe and expel the lodged food or object.4
+Abdominal thrusts, also called the Heimlich Maneuver, can be done by another person or by yourself to force air up the windpipe and expel the lodged food or object.3

 How common is it among people with MS?